misfo/Shell-Turtlestein/README.md

 ![command output](https://img.skitch.com/20120207-e4wwrfr7s8tyds7rptfesxi65p.jpg)

+To send the current selection's text to the command's STDIN, prepend the command with a pipe (i.e. `|`).
+To redirect a command's output to the view append an angle bracket (i.e. `>`) to the command.
+For example, `| sort >` will sort the currently selected lines.

 Snippets are available for frequently used commands.
 All snippets with the scope name `source.shell` (`source.dosbatch` for Windows users) can be used in the prompt shown above.
 I have